portfolio-performance/portfolio/README.md

 # About

-[Portfolio Performance](https://www.portfolio-performance.info) calculates the overall perfromance of your investment portfolio.
+[Portfolio Performance](https://www.portfolio-performance.info) calculates the overall performance of your investment portfolio.

 ## Status